 Here are some of the main CBD oil effects:

 Adenosine is an organic compound produced by our body to regulate how tired we feel.
 High levels of adenosine will help us fall asleep, and lower levels will help us stay awake.
 CBD won’t increase the levels of adenosine in our body (which is why CBD effects won’t make you drowsy); instead, it helps regulate our adenosine levels to match our body clock and not get messed up from too much stimulation (like blue light from phone screens, stress, sugars, etc).

 2. CBD Effects on Pain

 Recent studies have discovered cannabinoid receptors in our peripheral nerves (which is where pain is detected) and found that cannabinoids like CBD are able to block peripheral nerve pain in a whole new way.
-It can do this without any side effects or lasting dependency, suggesting that CBD effects may be a far more sustainable option for managing pain without impairing your daily life.

 3. CBD Effects on Mood

 Many studies have found that CBD effects can help improve mood in multiple ways.
 On the one hand, CBD benefits us by interacting with serotonin receptors, which may contribute to feelings of wellbeing and make us feel more relaxed.
 On the other hand, CBD can inhibit sympathetic transmission by activating certain cannabinoid receptors.